Are you new to investing?

 Again, these are personal decisions that you must make to help you decide whether you are going to be a conservative or aggressive investor, or somewhere in between.

 Once you’ve learned the basics, established your initial budget, developed your goals and figured out your risk tolerance, next you have to start choosing your investments, which will be based on how you answered the questions above.
 It will be equally important for you to understand the principle of diversification.
 You’ll want to avoid “putting all your eggs in one basket” by diversifying in different stocks, funds, asset classes and industries.

-While there’s certainly so much more to discuss, we just wanted to give you some food for thought as you begin your investing journey.
+While there’s certainly so much more to discuss beyond these investing basics, we just wanted to give you some food for thought as you begin your investing journey.
 Firstrade has many tools and resources available to you to get your on your way to building your investment portfolio and beginning to secure your financial future.

 For more details about getting started with Firstrade and to learn more, go to our website.